Locations:

 Cancer screenings

-Several factors like obesity and alcohol and tobacco use can magnify the health disparities and impact of cancer in the transgender community.
+Several factors — like obesity and substance use — can magnify the health differences and impact of cancer in the transgender community.
 The general rule to follow: If you have a body part and there’s a cancer screening available, you should receive that screening.
 Here are a few screenings:

 Advertisement

-Some transgender people may be uncomfortable with mammograms.
-Dr. Ng suggests asking about alternative options like a breast MRI or ultrasound.
+You may be uncomfortable with mammograms.
+Dr. Ng suggests asking about alternative options, like a breast MRI or ultrasound.

 Cervical cancer

-Screening for cervical cancer, called a Pap smear or Pap test, should begin at age 21 in people who were AFAB.
+Screening for cervical cancer, called a Pap smear or Pap test, should begin at age 21.
 Performed as part of a pelvic exam, doctors can also test for human papillomavirus (HPV), a common sexually transmitted infection (STI) that increases your risk of cervical cancer.
-Anyone AFAB should get screened every three to five years per 2021 ACOG guidelines.
+You should get screened every three to five years per 2021 ACOG guidelines.

-Taking testosterone can lead to changes in the cervix which can appear to be abnormal.
-Make sure you notify your healthcare provider of hormone use before a Pap smear.
+Taking testosterone can lead to changes in the cervix that may look abnormal.
+Make sure to notify your healthcare provider of hormone use before a Pap smear.

-For transgender men who are at high risk for cervical cancer or find the procedure upsetting, a hysterectomy that includes the removal of the cervix may be an option.
+If you're at high risk for cervical cancer or find the procedure upsetting, a hysterectomy that includes removing the cervix may be an option.

 Ovarian cancer